samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## How is our Token “backed” by real assets?

 By “backed”, we mean asset-backed.
 Each Token is collateralized by all of the Foundation’s assets.
 The Foundation’s funds and cash flows are invested into revenue-generating assets that grow organically - creating additional value for Token Holders.

 ## Why do we say our Token has “utility” and why is this important?

 When we talk about “utility”, we mean that our Token has a designated “use” as the exclusive payment mechanism for buying and selling Internet capacity via our Directory on our Grid.
 This utility is important because it generates additional demand, diversification, volumes and liquidity for Token Holders.
-This is an important differentiator for our Token - as digital currencies today generally have limited utility
+This is an important differentiator for our Token - as digital currencies today generally have limited utility.

 # PTO = Public Token Offering

 ## Why do we use the term PTO (unlike ICO)